sudecakmak/Guess-Game/README.md

  - pick a random word from the list,
  - verify that they are in the dictionary.

- The other classnamed Words is used to
+ The other class named Words is used to
  - pay attention to the game rules,
  - monitor the game status,
  - manage user login and logout.